nxskok/pasias/docs/18-anova-revisited.md

 Solution

-So, like the example in class (where the `contrasts(model)` was admittedly rather confusing):
+So, like the example in lecture (where the `contrasts(model)` was admittedly rather confusing):

 ```r